n0shake/dash/README.md

 3. A list of restaurants based on your suggestion will be displayed
 4. On selecting a restaurant, a menu will be displayed.
 Select the items you'll like to add to your cart, quantity, special instructions etc and you're set.

-# Future

-How about ordering DoorDash from your menubar?